 What is MIECHV?

 The Maternal, Infant, Early Childhood Home Visiting (MIECHV) program is the main source of federal funding for home visiting in Illinois.
 MIECHV was designed to expand voluntary, evidence-based home visiting programs across the U.S. and improve the outcomes for pregnant women and families, particularly those considered at-risk.
-For more information about the federal MIECHV program, please click here and you will be linked to the website of the Health Resources & Services Administration (HRSA), which the federal entity that administers the MIECHV program at the national level.
+For more information about the federal MIECHV program, please click visit the Health Resources & Services Administration (HRSA) website, the federal entity that administers MIECHV at the national level.

 What are the goals of MIECHV?